Esri/squad-leader-android/README.md

 1. Follow the [build steps](#build-steps) above.
 2. In the same Eclipse workspace, open the project found in your clone's source/SquadLeader/tests (**File > Import > Android > Existing Android Code Into Workspace**; do not copy the project to the workspace unless you know what you're doing).
 The project name is SquadLeaderTest.
 3. To run the SquadLeaderTest project, right-click the project and choose **Run As > Android Application**.
-If you wish to run in an emulator, you must follow the directions in the ArcGIS Runtime SDK for Android to ensure that the emulator has proper hardware GPU support.
+If you wish to run in an emulator, you must follow the directions in [this blog post](http://blogs.esri.com/esri/arcgis/2012/05/02/arcgis-runtime-sdk-for-android-v1-1-supports-android-emulator/) to ensure that the emulator has proper hardware GPU support.

 ## Usage